-The courtyard was previously much cluttered and neglected.
-In such a small space it is important to use simplicity and strong lines to create a space that flows out from the house as well as back in.
-The grey limestone paving continues the pattern and size of the kitchen surface, which benefits both of the rather small spaces.
-This is then contrasted by the colour of the wood and bricks – the scale of the existing yellow brick wall on the right is repeated on the left with an Ipe hardwood deck.
+In such a small space it is important to use simplicity and strong lines to create a flow from the house as well as back in.
+The grey limestone paving continues the pattern and size of the kitchen surface.
 With the space balanced and made to look twice as big as before, the pool was detailed.
 Although it started as a functional white noise element it had to stand out in its own right.
 I wanted it to appear almost as a garden on its own – so a palm tree is situated close to the waterfall tying it to the rest of the garden in a triangle of palm trees.

 I always travel to the plants nursery to choose the plants by hand – too see them, appreciate them, experiment and learn.
 It has to be hands on – this is how I create my planting schemes.
 Here, there was scope to further specialise, particularly in palms.
 The plants were collected from 3 different nurseries, trunks cleaned, canopies thinned and ramps built in the garden to be able to lift the very heavy specimens into the high raised beds.
 The final picture reveals plants from Japan, China, Australia, South Africa and Mexico.